hans/hans.github.com/_posts/2016-06-18-spinn-hybrid-tree-sequence-models.md

 [^2]: I mean *sufficient* here in a formal sense --- i.e., powerful enough to answer questions of interest in isolation, without looking back at the original input value.
 [^3]: A non-naïve approach might involve maintaining a queue of triples from an input batch and rapidly dequeuing them, batching together all of these dequeued values.
 This has already been pursued (of course) by colleagues at Stanford, and it shows some promising speed improvements on a CPU.
 I doubt, though, that the gains from this method will offset the losses on the GPU, since this method sacrifices all data locality that a *recurrent* neural network enjoys on the GPU.
 [^4]: For a more formal and thorough definition of shift-reduce parsing, I'll refer the interested reader to [our paper][8].
+[^5]: Note that I include the tokens in the transition sequence for readability.
+They're actually redundant, as we only ever pop from the top of the buffer when executing a shift transition.
-[^5]: The catch is that the recurrent neural network must maintain the per-example stack data.
+[^6]: The catch is that the recurrent neural network must maintain the per-example stack data.
 This is simple to implement in principle.
+We had quite a bit of trouble writing an efficient implementation in Theano, though, which is not really built to support complex data structure manipulation.

 [1]: https://www.nyu.edu/projects/bowman/
 [2]: http://nlp.stanford.edu/manning/